-Anyone who has ever been responsible for ensuring that the right number of agents are in their seats at the right time can tell you that producing an accurate schedule can be complex.
+Anyone who has worked in contact center WFM and been responsible for ensuring that the right number of agents are in their seats at the right time can tell you that producing an accurate schedule can be complex.
 An accurate forecast is crucial for accurate scheduling as well as reaching and maintaining desired service levels.
 If you are experiencing pain points in trying to produce an accurate forecast, you need a strategy that will help ensure you are maximizing available agents with call demand.

 Everyone knows that the volume of work arriving in a contact center is quite random.
 If we look at a history of work arriving in a typical contact center, this appears to be true.
 The volume of work does indeed vary from one interval to the next, day to day, and week to week – facts which may give the impression that accurately forecasting future work is an impossible task.

-When it comes to contact center workforce management (WFM), there are two simple effects of getting the forecast wrong and both cost you money:
+When it comes to contact center WFM or contact center workforce management, there are two simple effects of getting the forecast wrong and both cost you money:

 1. Forecasting too high – Overstaffing creates a scenario for idle, unproductive agents to suffer from low morale or become bored or distracted and not focused on customer service.

 2. Forecasting too low – Understaffing can result in lost customers due to abandoned calls or poor customer service.